Strappazzon/GRW-GHOST-Buster/.github/CONTRIBUTING.md

 * Please test (compile and run) your code before you submit changes.
 Untested code will **not** be merged!
 * Make sure your PR is up-to-date with the rest of the code.

-## Travis CI Build

-[Travis CI](https://travis-ci.org/) is a continuous integration service used to build/test software hosted on GitHub.

-All Pull Requests must pass the Travis CI checks before it can be merged.
-If a PR breaks the build (a Travis CI check fails and shows a red "X") you will need to fix the issue.

 ## Website Development

 GHOST Buster website is inside `/docs`, so it’s easy to keep docs and code in sync.